 Call it what you want.
 Your daily routine.
-Is it distance with your spouse?
+Is it the distance from your spouse?
 Whining from your kids?
 Day after day cleaning?
 Or the same old job to go to? -insert your own here-.
 All these things can make a girl want to start spending money.

 Sometimes that mundane routine of being home with the little ones makes you feel lonely.

-Sometimes you just want to spend money.
+Sometimes you want to spend money.
 You work hard for it.
-Why can’t you spend it.
+So why can’t you spend it?

-Living life on a budget and within your means it gets hard to trudge against the powerful waves of “I need this and I want that.”
+Living life on a budget and within your means, it gets hard to shuffle against the mighty waves of “I need this and I want that.”

-Have you noticed a dark cloud hangs over you just as you turn your eye to your neighbor?
-As soon as the thought- maybe I need more the cloud gets darker.
+Have you noticed a dark cloud hanging over you just as you turn your eye to your neighbor?
+As soon as I think I need more, the cloud gets darker.

-Then there is Facebook which has a way of pecking us with jealousy, and comparision.
 We start to believe.
 Happiness is just a new shiny item away.
-But we don’t believe that do we?
-Click To Tweet
+But we don’t think that, do we?

 Man.
 What a word.